MarieMattson/Master_Thesis/README.md

 > http://localhost:7474/

 ### UV
-Virtual enviroment.
-It looks like a normal folder.
-If *uv* is added before a command, it is done in the virtual envirioment.
+This is the virtual enviroment used.
+These comments are mostly for myself if I want to go back and run my code.
 This is how it is initailised:
 > uv init thesis

 It automatically includes *pyproject.toml*, which shows my dependencies.